 Our family thrives on traditions.

-Cranberry Apple Casserole was a recipe my sister used to make many years ago when my sister, brother, parents and all the kin would gather together.
+Cranberry Apple Casserole was a recipe my sister used to make many years ago when my sister, brother, parents and all the kin and families would gather together.

 After my sister’s death in 2000 the tradition became mine.
 Although my parents have both passed on as well, my niece and her husband and children still join with us on Thanksgiving.

 The food is just a reminder of the ties we share as family.

 Memories of special occasions, daily activities, homeschooling, conversations and even fights and fusses.

 Because no one else would ever understand our quirky, special ways.